On the Provability Logic of HA: Preliminary definitions and facts

 \subsection{Admissibility and preservativity}

-Given a logic $\sft$ we say that an inference rule \Ax{$A$}\UI{$B$}\DP is admissible to $\sft$ if $\tvdash \theta(A)$ implies $\tvdash\theta(B)$ for every substitution $\theta$.
-Characterization of all admissible rules for classical logic is trivial: \Ax{$A$}\UI{$B$}\DP is admissible iff $A\to B$ is classically valid.
-However the case for intuitionistic logic $\IPC$ or modal logics like ${\sf K4}$ are not trivial (see \cite{Iemhoff-admissibility,iemhoff2009proof,jevrabek2005admissible, Rybakov87,Rybakov_1987,Rybakov_Book,goudsmit2014unification, iemhoff2016consequence}).
-In this paper we deal with a generalization of admissibility.
-In some sense it is same as admissibility relative in some set $\Gamma$.
-This generalization, has been considered in \citep{PLHA0} for the propositional language and here in this paper we extend that definition to the modal language.
-Given a logic $\sft$ and a set $\Gamma$ of propositions define
+Given a logic $\sft$, we say that an inference rule \Ax{$A$}\UI{$B$}\DP is \textit{admissible} to $\sft$ if $\tvdash \theta(A)$ implies $\tvdash\theta(B)$ for every substitution $\theta$.
+Characterizing all admissible rules for classical logic is trivial: \Ax{$A$}\UI{$B$}\DP is admissible iff $A\to B$ is classically valid.
+However, the case for intuitionistic logic $\IPC$ or modal logics like ${\sf K4}$ is non-trivial (see \cite{Iemhoff-admissibility,iemhoff2009proof,jevrabek2005admissible, Rybakov87,Rybakov_1987,Rybakov_Book,goudsmit2014unification, iemhoff2016consequence}).
+In this paper, we deal with a generalization of admissibility: admissibility relative to a set $\Gamma$.
+This generalization was considered in \citep{PLHA0} for the propositional language, and here we extend it to the modal language.
+Given a logic $\sft$ and a set $\Gamma$ of propositions, define